Updated: Jan 20

 7. Vitex (also called Chasteberry or Chaste tree)

 Vitex is well-known for hormonal mood support, often easing depression and anxiety that may occur during PMS and can reduce PMS symptoms in general.
 Motherwort is another herb often combined with vitex for hormonal support.
-The dose of Vitex in capsules is 180 mg twice daily, or in tincture, 3-5 mL daily.

 8. Essential Fatty Acids: